wibor/django-0-hello/README.md

     • make a new Procfile file
     • install gunicorn as our web server
     • make aone-line change to settings.py file

+    • create a new app on Heroku and push our code to it
+    • add a git remote “hook” for Heroku
+    • configure the app to ignore static files
+    • start the Heroku server so the app is live
+    • visit the app on Heroku’s provided URL